SgmAstro/python-tutorial/README.md

 2. An introduction to numpy
 3. A guide to matplotlib
 4. A guide to pandas (still work in progress)
-5. A guide to astropy (still work in progres)
+5. A guide to astropy (still work in progress)

 I am continuing to build upon the guide to astropy given that it is highly useful to my work in astrophysics, and I have in the past struggled to find good tutorials for this.
 In addition to